GkhnGG/GkhnGG/README.md

 ###  About Me:
 Hello there, I am Gökhan Gülçakır, A sophomore IE major at Bilkent University.
+I am also doing minor in software devolopment.

-I love to learn new things related to technology, science and apply them in our daily lives.⚡
+Currently focusing on mastering on Python topics and learning C language.

 <!--
 **GkhnGG/GkhnGG** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.